labm1/Projet-Synthese-IDS/README.md

 The goal of this project is to realise a prototype of a Intrusion Detection System (IDS) using pre-existing Artificial Intelligence (AI) models, and more precisely machine learning models.
 The performances of these models are then compared to find which one is the best for intrusion detection.

+For the training of the models, the database NSL-KDD is used, which contains data of network traffic, including normal traffic and attacks.
+There is four types of attacks in this database:  _DoS_, _Probe_, _R2L_ et _U2R_.

+To realize the prototype, Python with the sklearn library is used.
+The models compared are  _Decision Tree_, _Random Forest_, _K-Nearest Neighbors_, _Logistic Regression_, _Naïve Bayes_ and _Support Vector Machines_.
+After comparison, the best model to predict networks attacks is  _Random Forest_.

 Documentation for this project is in french.

 # L’utilisation de modèles d’intelligence artificielle pour la détection des intrusions dans les réseaux